-The 2x material you find at the building stores—both your local building supply stores and the big box stores (think Home Depot or Lowes) is usually what you call “construction lumber.”
+The 2x material you find at the building stores—both your local building supply stores and the big box stores is usually what you call “construction lumber.”
 It’s probably not the most glamorous stuff you’ve ever seen.
 You may have to dig through a large pile just to find some straight ones.
 But, it’s cheap.
 And it’s readily available.

 But, despite the bad reputation construction lumber can sometimes get, honestly, most of what I build is made from construction lumber.
 When you get a little creative, you can make some really pretty stuff from not-so-pretty boards.

-It’s a DIY Bar Cart (I guess since I don’t drink, it’s technically a tea cart??)!
-But, the best part is that I made it entirely from a single 2x10x8 board.
-WHAT?!
-And guess how much that board cost me?? $6.56 exactly…I just checked the receipt haha.
+.So, I’m sharing this DIY Bar Cart (I guess since I don’t drink, it’s technically a tea cart??) that I made from a single 2x10x8 board that cost me $6.56 exactly…I just checked the receipt.

 This post contains affiliate links.
 If you purchase from these links I may receive a small commission at NO extra cost to you.
 This helps keep the content on this site free.
 See disclosure policy for details.